Weihang Chai, Ph.D.

 Research in our lab focuses on understanding the molecular and cellular processes related to telomeres in cancer and normal cells.
 Telomeres are sections of DNA that protect the ends of chromosomes and keep genetic information from becoming damaged.
 We are particularly interested in understanding how telomere DNA is maintained in human cells.
 We study how various proteins interact with telomeres and how mutations in these genes make telomeres vulnerable, contributing to the growth of cancers and premature aging.

-Assistant Professor, Medical Sciences, WSU Spokane
+Associate Professor, Medical Sciences, WSU Spokane

-Assistant Professor, School of Molecular Biosciences, WSU Pullman
+Associate Professor, School of Molecular Biosciences, WSU Pullman

 Editorial board member for the journal “Frontiers in Cancer Molecular Targets and Therapeutics”